wearefuze/spina-inquiries/README.md

 To start using this project locally, add the following lines to your Gemfile:

 ```
-gem 'spina-inquiries', github: 'DigitalReflow/spina-inquiries'
+gem 'spina-clients', github: 'DigitalReflow/spina-clients'
 ```

 Make sure you run the migration installer to get started.

 ```
-rails g spina_inquiries:install
+rails g spina_clients:install
 ```

-This should copy the migration file required to create the Spina::Inquiry model.
+This should copy the migration file required to create the Spina::Client model.

-Restart your server and head over to '/admin/inquiries', you should see your plugin located below the in the side menu.
+Restart your server and head over to '/admin/clients', you should see your plugin located below the in the side menu.

 That's all it takes to get the plugin working :)